Stourbridge: Media

 Stourbridge is covered by these newspapers: the Stourbridge News (weekly), and the Stourbridge Chronicle (weekly).

 From the 1860s until the early 1980s, Stourbridge was covered by the County Express newspaper.
 The archives are now on microfilm in Stourbridge Library.

-Historical records about Stourbridge at held in multiple archives across the Black Country.
+Historical records about Stourbridge are held in multiple archives across the Black Country and Worcestershire, due to Stourbridge historically being a part of Worcestershire.

 Sport

 Stourbridge Football Club, founded in 1876 and nicknamed "The Glassboys", shares the War Memorial Athletic Ground in Amblecote with Stourbridge Cricket Club.
 Stourbridge Rugby Club play at Stourton Park in nearby Stourton.
 Dudley and Stourbridge Harriers have trained at the Dell Stadium since 1964.
 Other teams include Redhill Volleyball Club, which plays at Redhill School.
 Stourbridge Running Club also train at the War Memorial in Amblecote.